Reginald Marsh (artist): Childhood and education

 Reginald Marsh was born in an apartment in Paris above the Café du Dome.
 He was the second son born to American parents who were both artists.
 His mother, Alice Randall was a miniaturist painter and his father, Frederick Dana Marsh, was a muralist and one of the earliest American painters to depict modern industry.
 The family was well off; Marsh's paternal grandfather had made a fortune in the meat packing business.
 When Marsh was two years old his family moved to Nutley, New Jersey, where his father acquired a studio home located on The Enclosure, a street that had been established as an artists' colony some decades earlier by the American painter Frank Fowler.
-Marsh later acquired an estate in Woodstock, NY where the family spent most of their summers.
+Marsh later acquired an estate in Woodstock, New York, where the family spent most of their summers.

 Marsh attended the Lawrenceville School and graduated in 1920 from Yale University.
 At Yale Art School he worked as the star illustrator and cartoonist for campus humor magazine The Yale Record.
 Marsh was noted to have fully enjoyed his time at Yale.
 He moved to New York after graduation, where his ambition was to find work as a freelance illustrator.
 In 1922, he was hired to sketch vaudeville and burlesque performers for a regular New York Daily News feature, and when The New Yorker began publication in 1925, Marsh and fellow Yale Record alum Peter Arno were among the magazine's first cartoonists.
 Although not primarily remembered as a cartoonist, he was a prolific and thoughtful contributor to The New Yorker from 1925 to 1944.
 He also created illustrations for the New Masses (an American Marxist journal published from the 1920s to the 1940s).